Charles Harris (painter)

 Charles Harris is a British painter, art instructor and teacher.

 Harris is a British traditional artist who trained at the Royal Academy in London.
-He has founded a movement called "New Traditional Art" and the Association Embracing Realist Art (AERA).
-He predominantly paints his landscapes en plein air ad his portraits in front of his subjects.
+He founded a movement called "New Traditional Art" and the Association Embracing Realist Art (AERA).
+He predominantly paints his landscapes en plein air and his portraits in front of his subjects.

 Personal life

 Charles Harris completed both his BA and his MA at the Royal Academy.
 He was awarded a scholarship to the Royal Academy for both of these courses and has won several prizes during those years.

 A British art critic, Brian Sewell commented on how Harris had "modestly eschewed these major prizes" in a review where he chose Harris as being, "One of the six best painters for the future."
 Harris devoted much of his time to Art History under the tutelage of Prof. David Morris, former Royal Academy of Arts Historian.
 In support of his study, Harris spent most of his lunch hours at the National Gallery in Trafalgar Square, London.
 In his third year at the Academy Harris was elected to the Livery in the Guild of Painter-Stainers and awarded the Freedom of the City of London becoming their youngest member at the time.
 Harris wrote and presented a paper for the Worshipful Company of Painter-Stainers entitled: ‘The Necessity of Traditional Art’.
 This speech was subsequently incorporated into the curriculum of – The University of North Carolina at Chapel Hill.
 The late Peter Greenham RA, Former Keeper of the Royal Academy once said about Harris "Anyone wishing to pursue Traditional Art will find himself swimming against a stream of insensitive Modernism."
 This is also reflected in an article in The Scotsman.

 Upon leaving the Royal Academy, Harris began painting the portraits of many famous people as well as staging a series of one-man exhibitions in London and Surrey.
 Over an extensive period, he regularly received official portrait commissions from the worlds of Politics, the Church, the Military, Business, Entertainment, the Arts, Sport and Education.